Auto Insurance Glass Coverage

 The vast majority of the time, if you have to repair or replace your car’s glass, the claim you filed will be covered by your comprehensive coverage.
-More and more auto insurance companies these days are offering $0 deductible costs to repair broken windshields and/or windows.
+More and more auto insurance companies such as Geico and Progressive are offering an auto insurance glass coverage deductible as low as no cost to you.
 The smaller the crack, the less it will cost you.

 However, if the damage is more extensive (any crack wider than, say, a dollar bill) or if you have to have an entire piece of glass replaced, you may have to pay your deductible.
 Additionally, depending on your insurance company, you may be facing more expensive premiums the next time you renew your policy.